 All Balustrade regardless of the design selected have to have structural engineers Form 15-Design & Form 16 Inspection.

 The Form 15 (Design) has to calculate the structural integrity of the design and the associated wind pressures exerted on the glass panels.

 These certifications are not generic and are required for all individual projects.

 Repairs to existing balustrades can be performed and the balustrades are compliant with the standard of that time.

 If the existing balustrades are removed and new balustrades are installed, then these balustrades need to comply with the current standards AS 1170 D5-16 of today.
 Along with structural engineer’s design and certification.

-- The top of the railing must be least 1 metre (1000mm) from the ground.
+- The uppermost part of the railing must be 1000mm from the ground (or higher).

 - Any gap must be able to prevent a child’s head from passing through.
 This being a 125mm sphere, the vertical components must be less than 125mm apart.